carpentries-incubator/genome-mining/_episodes/06-corason.md

 {: .output}

 With the environment activated, all CORASON-dependencies are ready to be used.
 The next step is to clone CORASON-software from its GitHub repository.
-First, place yourself at the results directory and then clone CORASON-code.
+Firstly, place yourself at the results directory and then clone CORASON-code.
 ~~~
 $ mkdir -p ~/gm_workshop/results/genome-mining